Raton, New Mexico: Geology

-Raton is one of the famous sites for viewing the Cretaceous–Paleogene boundary, also known as the K-Pg or K-T boundary, or the iridium layer.
-A well-preserved sequence of rocks spans the K-T boundary in Climax Canyon Park, a Raton city park to the west of town.
-Geographic Coordinates:
+The Cretaceous–Paleogene boundary, also known as the K-Pg or K-T boundary, or the iridium layer, can be viewed in Raton.
+A well-preserved sequence of rocks spans the K-T boundary in Climax Canyon Park in Raton.
 The rocks have been studied for evidence of the iridium anomaly cited as evidence of a large meteorite impact at the end of the Cretaceous.
-It is interpreted to have caused the Cretaceous–Paleogene extinction event, which killed off nonavian dinosaurs and many other species of flora and fauna 66 million years ago.
-The K-T boundary is represented in the rock strata by a 1-cm-thick tonstein clay layer which has been found to contain anomalously high concentrations of iridium.
+It is interpreted to have caused the Cretaceous–Paleogene extinction event, which killed off dinosaurs and many other species of flora and fauna 66 million years ago.

 Climate

+Raton has a cold, semi-arid (BSk) climate under the Köppen Classification System.